NEDE-Cosmo/TriggerCLASS/README.md

 MCMC analysis
 ------

-In order to perform a MCMC analysis, we recommend using MontePython, https://github.com/brinckmann/montepython_public, and follow their installation instructions.
-Our baseline MCMC run (as discussed in https://arxiv.org/abs/2006.06686) can be found under input/run_NEDE_canonical.param.
+MCMC analyses can be performed with MontePython, https://github.com/brinckmann/montepython_public, or with Cobaya, https://cobaya.readthedocs.io.
+Our baseline MontePython run (as discussed in https://arxiv.org/abs/2006.06686) can be found under input/run_NEDE_canonical.param.
 To make it run, you first need to update MontePython with the files from the folder montepython_tree.
 In particular, this will update the data.py to translate the NEDE input parameters.
 The corresponding covariance matrix and bestfit file can be found in the respective subfolders covmat and bestfit.
+There is also a Cobaya example run file together with a covariance matrix in the cobaya folder that can be used as a starting point for Cobaya runs.

 Support
 -------